efojs/jekyll-atom/README.md

 ### Create a new Post

 When triggered this function brings up a popup at the top of the screen for you to type in the title of your new post e.g. `Something Really Cool!` (on the date 2/4/2014).
 When you submit the form a new file of `POSTSDIR/2014-04-02-something-really-cool.POST_FORMAT` will be created with a very basic front matter and opened on the screen.

+You may tune this function in project's `_config.yml`:
+- Set `postDirs`
+- Set custom default fields for front matter

 ### Open Config